jseerden/IntuneBackupAndRestore/README.md

 ## Prerequisites
 As of version 2.0.0, the IntuneBackupAndRestore PowerShell Module has migrated from the MSGraphFunctions PowerShell module to the Microsoft.Graph.Intune PowerShell module.
 Please make sure you meet the prerequisites below.

-- Requires [Microsoft.Graph.Intune](https://github.com/Microsoft/Intune-PowerShell-SDK/) PowerShell Module (`Install-Module -Name Microsoft.Graph.Intune`)
+- Requires [Microsoft.Graph](https://github.com/microsoftgraph/msgraph-sdk-powershell) PowerShell Module (`Install-Module -Name Microsoft.Graph`)
-- Connect to Microsoft Graph using the `Connect-MSGraph` PSCmdlet first.
 - Make sure to import the IntuneBackupAndRestore PowerShell module before using it with the `Import-Module IntuneBackupAndRestore` cmdlet.

 ## Features